Robbinsville, North Carolina: Geography

 According to the United States Census Bureau, the town has a total area of 0.4 sqmi, all of it land.

 Climate

 Robbinsville is categorized as being within the 7a USDA hardiness zone, meaning temperatures can get as low as 0 to 5 °F. The climate is humid subtropical (Cfa).
+Summers are mild by southern standards, and winters are cool to cold.
+The largest snowfall in Robbinsville was the 1993 Storm of the Century where 15 to 20 inches fell.
+Rainfall is abundant year round with only a slight drop off in the autumn.

 Demographics

 2020 census

 As of the 2020 United States census, there were 597 people, 317 households, and 156 families residing in the town.

 2010 census

 As of the 2010 Census, there were 411 people, 283 households and 157 families.
 The population density was 135 people per square mile.